Les Espaces du sommeil

-Les Espaces du sommeil is a work for baritone and orchestra set to a poem of Robert Desnos by the Polish composer Witold Lutosławski.
-It is in one movement, with a three-section scheme but lacking clearly marked caesuras, about which Lutosławski stated: "Les Espaces is neither a song nor a set of songs, but a symphonic poem with a baritone solo."
+Les Espaces du sommeil is a musical composition by Polish composer Witold Lutosławski for baritone and orchestra, which takes its name from the poem it sets by French Surrealist Robert Desnos.
+It is in one movement, with a three-section scheme lacking clearly marked caesuras.
+Lutosławski said it was "neither a song nor a set of songs, but a symphonic poem with a baritone solo."

 Composed in 1975, it was first performed on 12 April 1978 in Berlin by the baritone Dietrich Fischer-Dieskau and the Berlin Philharmonic Orchestra under the direction of the composer.
 The piece is Lutosławski's first composition set to the poetry of Robert Desnos, to which the composer returned in 1990's Chantefleurs et Chantefables.

 Composition

 Structure

 Les Espaces du sommeil lasts 15 minutes and is composed in one movement but with a three-section scheme: